 How much will I pay to consolidate my student loans?

 There’s no fee associated with a federal Direct Consolidation Loan.
 If you’re refinancing private student loans, check with the lender about potential fees.

 Will consolidating my student loans affect my credit?

 Federal student loan consolidation doesn’t require a hard inquiry, so the application won’t affect your credit.

-Applying to consolidate your student loans through a private lender will trigger a hard inquiry, like any application for credit.
-That will show up on your credit report and can cause a dip in your credit score, though probably not a large one.
+Applying to consolidate your student loans through a private lender will trigger a hard inquiry, like any application for credit would.
+It will show up on your credit report and could cause a dip in your credit scores, though probably not a large one.